greenelab/deep-review/sections/07_conclusions.md

 ## Conclusions

-Deep learning-based methods now matches or surpasses the previous state of the art in a diverse array of tasks in patient and disease categorization, fundamental biological study, genomics, and treatment development.
-Returning to our central question: given this rapid progress, has deep learning transformed the study of human disease?
+Deep learning-based methods now match or surpass the previous state of the art in a diverse array of tasks in patient and disease categorization, fundamental biological study, genomics, and treatment development.
+Returning to our central
+question: given this rapid progress, has deep learning transformed the study of human disease?
 Though the answer is highly dependent on the specific domain and problem being addressed, we conclude that deep learning has not *yet* realized its transformative potential or induced a strategic inflection point.
 Despite its dominance over competing machine learning approaches in many of the areas reviewed here and quantitative improvements in predictive performance, deep learning has not yet definitively "solved" those problems.

 As an analogy, consider recent progress in conversational speech recognition.
 Since 2009 there have been drastic performance improvements, with error rates